Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle: Empirical study

 However, we observe once again that additional care is required anytime a period model is extrapolated.
 In particular, one should be careful in choosing the most suitable extrapolation method for the calendar year component $c_{k+j}$: this must be a data driven choice.

 Figure \ref{fig:kt} shows the $c_{k+j}$ component in an age-period-cohort fit on the upper triangle (Figure \ref{fig:kta}) and the extrapolation in the lower triangle (Figure \ref{fig:extrakt}).
 For this figure, we fitted the age-period-cohort model with the constraints $\sum_k g_{k} =0$ and $ \sum_k k g_{k}=0$.
-Furthermore, we assumed here and in the following sections that the period components follow a random walk with drift for forecasting.
+Furthermore, we assumed here and in the following sections that the period components follow a random walk with drift for forecasting. { An actuary might choose a different ARIMA model from the one discussed in Section \ref{ss:effectsextr} based on case-specific data.
+This may involve implementing one of the model selection criteria for time series analysis, see for example \citeA[ch.~2]{shumway00}.}

 Lastly, in Table \ref{tab:hmreserves} we show the different reserves estimates based on \texttt{clmplus} for different cohorts according to the different models we considered in this section.
+In this example, \texttt{ac}, \texttt{ap} and \texttt{apc} produce more similar results compared to the \texttt{a} model.
+In general, we can see that differences are more pronounced in the later accident years.